 Strechly introduces a concept of microbreaks and breaks.
 Microbreaks usually last for 5-30 seconds, and they are more frequent (say every 10 minutes).
 Microbreaks are meant to relax and clean your eyes.
 It can even relax your body if you are not sitting in a proper posture.
 Every microbreak will bring a nice message on your screen that would suggest you some relaxing activity.

 Breaks are somewhat longer periods ranging from 5-15 minutes, and their frequency can be adjusted in relation to microbreaks.
-For example, you can set a 5-minute break after 2 micro-breaks which means after three working units, you can have a 5-minute break.
+For example, you can set a 5-minute break after two micro-breaks which means after three working units, you can have a 5-minute break.

 Again, breaks also display a beautiful message and give you a few suggestions on spending this break.
 Beneath the message is the time remaining in the break and an option to skip the break.
 You can even skip the remaining break and proceed with your work.